 Cabela’s vs. Yeti

-When you look at the shelves of Cabela’s store, you will see a wide variety of cooler brands.
-Among them is Yeti (here’s a link), the brand that is widely considered to set the standard for heavy-duty cooler excellence.
-I wanted to enumerate how well Cabela’s coolers stack up against the king of the ice chest mountain.
+When you look at the shelves of Cabela's store, you will see a wide variety of cooler brands.
+Among them is Yeti Tundra (our review here), the brand that is widely considered to set the standard for heavy-duty cooler excellence.
+I wanted to enumerate how well Cabela's coolers stack up against the king of the ice chest mountain.

 Right off the bat, you will notice a distinct difference between the way these two cooler brands look.
 The Yeti looks like a chest; slap some gold trim on these coolers, and they can double as the chest you put at the foot of your bed.

 To distinguish themselves from other coolers that try to copy the proven performance of the Yeti, Cabela’s has made their coolers look more like a treasure chest.
 The molded handles may make the cooler stick out more than the Yeti, but they also make the coolers easier to handle and less likely to break.

 Both the Yeti line of ice chests and Cabela's are rotomolded plastic that can stand up to a bear attack.
 Regarding durability, bit companies create a set of hard coolers that will take you to and from the adventure for years when correctly following care instructions.